 “The rate of molecular evolution can vary considerably among different organisms, challenging the concept of the “molecular clock.”
 1

 Histones are proteins within DNA that are found within all living organisms from bacteria to mankind.
+The existence of proteins before DNA is paradoxical.
 DNA chains are wrapped in bundles called chromosomes.
 DNA strands are wrapped around histone proteins.
 It seems, if a universal protein were sought, if any protein would be the very best candidate, it would be histones.
 However, histones are never used in models because they exhibit very few differences (or mutations) between species.
 Therefore, histones offer very little change and indicate a very recent divergence of species which cannot be true because evolution requires billions of years.

 “…small differences between histones yield an extremely recent divergence, contrary to other studies.”
 2